 The ileocecal valve problem is commonly seen in people who ‘eat too well’.
 That is, they consume too many foods that are high in potassium (such as salads and fruit), and don’t consume enough sodium in the form of animal protein or salt.
 This confuses the kidneys into assuming they are in the hot sun of midsummer, so they deactivate vitamin D, resulting in less calcium absorption and ultimately a weakened ileocecal valve.

 As temperatures get cooler this month and/or if you’re not getting outside in the sun very often, I recommend that you switch over to a more warming diet as outlined in Eating Alive II (cut back on raw vegetables, including salads; seasonal fruit for the climate in which you live; etc.).
 You might also consider taking calcium and/or horsetail in supplement form, and if you’re unable to get regular sun exposure, take vitamin D as well.
 Eat leafy green vegetables regularly for their vitamin K, which gets the calcium into your bones.
 You can continue to eat salads when you’re out in the warm sun, but switch to steaming your greens the rest of the year.
 And remember to add a little bit of unprocessed sea salt to your vegetables and grains.

-I’m all for the green smoothie movement, but now I’m aware I need to adapt my diet to the seasons.
+I’m all for the green smoothie movement, but now I’m even more aware that I need to adapt my diet to the seasons.
 I think my body must have already known this subconsciously, as the week I learned about this issue was the same week I ordered a bag of seasonal produce from my local organic store.
 In my head I was doing it because it ‘felt right’, and I wanted to experiment with new and interesting foods.
-The latter is just an added bonus.
-I’ve already tackled some new vegetables I’d never cooked with, like parsley root, yacon and daikon.
+I’ve already tackled some vegetables with which I’d never cooked, such as parsley root, yacon and daikon.
 And now I have the peace of mind that it’s for a much greater good.